 - For individuals, the default mileage rate can be set in the personal account settings.
 Expensify supports this expense type in both miles and kilometers.

 Covered in this article:

 - Setting the Default Mileage Rate and Distance Category

 - Creating Mileage Expenses (on the app: Distance, Odometer and GPS)

 Setting the Default Mileage Rate and Default Distance Category

-Individuals can set their default mileage rate in their personal settings.
-To get there, go to Settings > Preferences.
-You will also be able to choose wether to use miles or kilometers as the default unit.
+Individuals can set their default mileage rate in their account settings.
+To get there, click your User Icon in the upper left hand corner of the screen > Account Settings > Preferences.
+You will also be able to choose whether to use miles or kilometers as the default unit.

 Mileage expenses can be created both from the web and from the Expensify mobile app.
 Note that you cannot add tax to mileage expenses.

 Click New Expense and navigate to the Distance tab.
 You will then see the option to have the expense calculated by either entering the number of miles or using the map.

 Click the plus (+) button at the top right of your app (below shows Android on the left and iOS on the right), and then select Distance.